metoppv/improver/doc/source/Code-Style-Guide.rst

    dimensions (consistent with what is enforced by the 'load' module).
-2. Use centralised test `cube set-up utilities <https://github.com/metoppv/improver/blob/master/improver/synthetic_data/set_up_test_cubes.py>`_ where possible to ensure input cubes conform to the IMPROVER metadata standard.
+2. Use centralised test `cube set-up utilities <https://github.com/metoppv/improver/blob/master/improver/synthetic_data/set_up_test_cubes.py>`_ where possible to ensure input cubes conform to the `IMPROVER metadata standard <https://improver.readthedocs.io/en/latest/metadata/Introduction.html>`_.
 3. Consider the most likely uses of the plugin and ensure these are represented in the unit tests.
 4. Consider possible edge cases e.g. cubes with different input dimensions.